 As they progress through to Key Stage 2 children are taught when and how to join letters to produce fluent, legible, cursive script using ink.

 Pupils plan what they are going to write and sequence sentences together to form a text.
-They check what they have written to make sure that it makes sense and edit it to make improvements.
+They check what they have written makes sense and edit it to improve the quality of the sentences.